CyberFriend6/CyberFriend6/README.md

 **`Software Engineering`** **`Generative AI`** **`Game Development`**

 Motivated self-learner and classroom-educated programmer looking for internship opportunity to further develop my professional skills and experience in Software Engineering.
 I am proficient in C++, Python and Lua.
 My secondary languages are Java and Javascript.
 I have a passion for game development in ROBLOX.
-My favorite topic as of right now is Generative AI as it peaks my current interest and want to learn more about the field!
+My favorite topic as of right now is Generative AI as it peaks my current interest and I want to learn more about it to possibly land a career in the field!
 <p align="left">

 <a href="https://www.linkedin.com/in/sitwour-lor-21b615260">